Treatment With Pitts 21 Braces

 By getting rid of the ties, your oral hygiene is greatly improved because of one less thing trapping plaque in your mouth.

-The inside of the brace is rectangular instead of square.
+The inside of the brace is square instead of rectangular.
 That may not mean much to you, but it gives control to Drs.
 Ollins to quickly move your teeth more efficiently.
 This could mean less treatment time in braces.

 Even though we value your treatment's results versus how long you're in treatment, we've noticed treatment times have been decreasing.